teehari79/EnergyFaultDetector/README.md

 </picture>

-# Energy Fault Detectior - Autoencoder-based Fault Detection for the Future Energy System
+# Energy Fault Detector - Autoencoder-based Fault Detection for the Future Energy System

 **Energy Fault Detector** is an open-source Python package designed for the automated detection of anomalies in operational data from renewable energy systems as well as power grids.
 It uses autoencoder-based normal behaviour